shubhM13/monzo_account_analytics/README.md

 3. account_reopened
 4. account_transactions

-### Task 1: Account Modelling
+### Account Modelling

-Develop a reliable data model representing different Monzo accounts.
+To develop a reliable data model representing different Monzo accounts.
 Ensure accuracy, completeness, usability, and documentation.
 Implement tests to validate data integrity.

-### Task 2: 7-day Active Users
+### 7-day Active Users

-Calculate the 7d_active_users metric: users with transactions over the past 7 days divided by users with at least one open account.
+To calculate the 7d_active_users metric: users with transactions over the past 7 days divided by users with at least one open account.

 Requirements:
 - Intuitive and flexible data model